 A template is a printout of a design, and it's an excellent tool to plan where to stitch.

 Print a template of the design from embroidery software.
-If you do not have embroidery software, Wilcom's TrueSizer is a free program to use.
+If you do not have an embroidery software, take a look at our helpful video on using dielines.

 Center the template over the elbow area.
 Mark the center point and the horizontal and vertical axis lines.